 - practical workshops that coach you in selection, interviewing, discipline, training and negotiating skills

 - psychometric and motivational profiling, to develop your insight into your strengths and attributes which are likely to enhance your career progression

 - guest speaker events where you can learn about HR practice in different organisations

-- access to our award-winning careers advisory service.
+- access to our award-winning Careers Service.

-This is an intensive full time course.
+This is an intensive full-time course.
 To be accepted you need:

-- A keen and informed interest in HRM and persuasive reasons for believing that a career in Human Resource Management is suited to your particular strengths, interests and abilities
+- a keen and informed interest in HRM and persuasive reasons for believing that a career in Human Resource Management is suited to your particular strengths, interests and abilities.

 Preparing your application

 We want to ensure that the course will suit your needs, so we pay especially close attention to the Personal Statement which forms part of your application to the University.
 Please take particular care over this statement.

 - why you are interested in a career in managing people or in specialist Human Resource Management and, if possible, which aspects of managing people or HRM are of particular interest to you